Bengali input methods: Open Bangla Keyboard

 Open Bangla Keyboard is an open source, Unicode compliant, Bangla input method for Linux systems.
-It's a full-fledged Bangla input method with many famous typing methods and typing automation tools.
+It is a full-fledged Bangla input method with many famous typing methods and typing automation tools.

-OpenBangla Keyboard comes with the popular Avro Phonetic which is the de facto phonetic transliteration method for writing Bangla.
-It also includes multiple fixed keyboard layouts such as Probhat, Munir Optima, National (Jatiya) etc. which are very popular amongst the professional writers.
+OpenBangla Keyboard comes with the popular Avro Phonetic, which is the de facto phonetic transliteration method for writing Bangla.
+It also includes multiple fixed keyboard layouts such as Probhat, Munir Optima, National (Jatiya) etc., which are very popular among professional writers.

 Most features of Avro Keyboard are present in OpenBangla Keyboard.
 So Avro Keyboard users will feel right at home in Linux with OpenBangla Keyboard.

 Borno

 Borno (Bengali: বর্ণ) is a free Bengali input method editor developed by Jayed Ahsan.
 Borno is compatible with the latest version of Unicode and all versions of Windows OS.
 It was first released on 9 November 2018.

 Borno supports both fixed and phonetic keyboard layouts.
 It supports both ANSI and Unicode.